Can a great MTA idea be repeated, giving RIOC a clear path for saving Roosevelt Island’s Main Street? It’s complicated, but possible.

 Why Main Street needs something like the great MTA idea…

-When RIOC offered a temporary grace period, worked out with Hudson-Related, Main Street businesses sprang back to life.
+When RIOC offered a temporary grace period, worked out with Hudson-Related early in the pandemic, Main Street businesses sprang back to life.

 PupCulture’s sidewalk window is again alive with happy dogs, but there are fewer.
-Apartment vacancies and more stay at home work causes reduced need.
+Apartment vacancies and more stay at home work create reduced need.

-Other storefronts tell similar stories, and with cool weather setting in, restaurants rely on restricted indoor tables.
-None of that will change until a vaccine makes rubbing elbows with neighbors an afterthought again.
+Storefronts all along Main tell similar stories, and with cold weather now established, restaurants counted on restricted indoor tables.
+But even that’s shut down, and none of it will change until a vaccine makes rubbing elbows with neighbors an afterthought again.

 Nonprofits may have it worse, with public exposure limited or completely blocked.